The Bald Soprano: Story

 The play opens on Mrs. Smith reciting the events of the night with Mr. Smith.
 They discuss the death of someone they knew, Bobby Watson.
 The play then shifts back to reality and they realize that Bobby has been dead for four years.
 Suddenly they flash back to when he was alive and engaged to a woman who was also called Bobby Watson.
-Then they shift back to reality where they realize that he has left behind two children and they are gossiping about who his wife will remarry.
+Then they shift back to reality where they realize that he has left behind two children and they are gossiping about whom his wife will remarry.
 Allegedly she is going to name another relative by the same name, but being that they all have the same name and work in the same industry the Smiths have a difficult time figuring out who is who.